nokia/ansible-networking-collections/sros/README.md

 * If there were unsaved changes on a device before running cli_conifg task it will be assumed as changed.
 * This plugin does support neither `--diff` mode nor `--check` mode.

-### MD MODE
-To have the NETCONF plugin working, PR [#65718](https://github.com/ansible/ansible/pull/65718) has been integrated into `ansible:devel`.
-So the change should become active as part of the next Ansible release, which is Ansible 2.10.

-PR [#65991](https://github.com/ansible/ansible/pull/65991) is tracking the backporting of this fix into Ansible 2.9.